Mobile SEO: A Beginner's Guide

 Improve mobile user experience

-The way mobile users interact with their devices and the content on them is drastically different from behavior seen on desktop.
+The way mobile users interact with their devices and the content on them is drastically different from the behavior seen on desktop devices.
 Adapt to that for a successful mobile SEO strategy by considering these three foundational mobile UX aspects.

 Content readability